eweix/drafts/content/notes/1b_life-is-emergent.md

 ---
 title: "Life is an emergent phenomenon"
+aliases:
-aliases: ["Life is an emergent phenomenon"]
+  - Life is an emergent phenomenon
 tags:
+  -
 date: 2023-08-15
 ---